 Desperate for direction and not ready to die, Rogers, who is a father of five children, said he began calling on the Lord for help.

 When the Lord began responding several years ago while he was on deployment in South Korea, he said, his life began to change.

 “Instead of trying to kill myself, what I would do, I would just fall on my faith and cry out to the Lord just for a word or something to keep me going, especially when I was in South Korea.
 And then the Lord just began to speak to me, you know.
 And He would download stuff to me and I would begin to open the Bible and He would give me revelations, and I was so desperate for it,” he said.

 Inspired, Rogers soon decided that he would start publicly sharing some of what God was revealing to him.

 “I realized there are people out there like me.
 They are outsiders.
-They might not have their dad, a pastor in their life that they can just call because they are not part of the in clique or the in crowd,” he said.
-“So I was like, I’m gonna share what God has given me to keep me going, with everybody else.
+They might not have their dad, a pastor in their life that they can just call because they are not part of the in-clique or the in-crowd,” he said.
+“So I was like, I’m going to share what God has given me to keep me going, with everybody else.
 And I’m going to share the raw truth, whether it’s about my divorce or what I was going through.
-I’m just gonna be vulnerable with people and be real.”
+I’m just going to be vulnerable with people and be real.”